-This text documents the current usage of 'P-Charge-Info', an existing private Session Initiation Protocol (SIP) header field (P-header) used to convey billing information about the party to be charged.
-This P-Header is currently used in production by several equipment vendors and carriers.
-This document is submitted to request the registration of this header field with IANA.
+This text documents the current usage of P-Charge-Info, an existing private Session Initiation Protocol (SIP) header field (P-Header) used to convey billing information about the party to be charged.
+This P-Header is currently used in production by several equipment vendors and carriers and has been in usage since at least 2007.
+This document is submitted to request the registration of this header field with the Internet Assigned Numbers Authority (IANA).